Homeopathic Medicine Arnica Montana: Unveiling Nature’s Healing Treasure

 9. Can Arnica Montana be used during pregnancy and

+breastfeeding?
 Pregnant and breastfeeding individuals should consult a

 healthcare professional before using Arnica Montana, as its safety during